Srđan Aleksić: Legacy

 In 2007 Radio Television of Serbia recorded and broadcast a documentary on Srđan Aleksić, named "SRĐO" (hypocoristic form of Srđan).
 The Trebinje theatre Slovo, which Aleksić himself had been member of, performed a memorial play, Epilog, about his life.
-In 2011, filming began for the movie Circles (Krugovi), which was inspired by the heroic act of Srđan Aleksić and directed by Srđan Golubović.
+In 2011, filming began for the film Circles (Krugovi), which was inspired by the heroic act of Srđan Aleksić and directed by Srđan Golubović.
 The Republic of Serbia awarded him the Golden Medal of Miloš Obilić in 2012.
 Srđan Aleksić was posthumously granted a Charter of the Helsinki Committee for Human Rights of Bosnia and Herzegovina.
 There is an initiative in Bosnia and Herzegovina and Republika Srpska to officially honour him.

 After his death, there has still not been any recognition of him in his home town.
-The local government of Trebinje still consider how to honor him in the right way, whether in form of a monument or a fountain (as of 2012).
+The local government of Trebinje is still considering how to honor him in the right way, whether in the form of a monument or a fountain (as of 2012).
 The former "Street of Great Trees" (ulica velikih drveta) in the Novi Grad municipality of Sarajevo was renamed after him, 15 years after his death, with the municipality saying "Without people like Srđan Aleksić and his heroic deeds, one would lose hope in humanity, and without it our life would have no meaning".
 A pass is named after him in Zmaj-Jovo's street in Novi Sad, which includes a memorial plaque, and a pass also bears his name in Pančevo.

 On July 11, 2013 the Srdjan Aleksic Boulevard was opened near Pobrežje Park in Podgorica, Montenegro, a park dedicated to the civilian casualties of the Yugoslav Wars.
 A street in New Belgrade, Serbia was named after Srđan Aleksić in early 2016.

 In 2013, the Post-Conflict Research Center, a Sarajevo-based NGO, launched its own Srđan Aleksić Youth Competition.
-The contest, which is run in several cities in Bosnia-Herzegovina, aims to galvanize youths in the country, of all ethnic backgrounds, to share their own stories of inspiration and heroism.
+The contest, which is run in several cities in Bosnia and Herzegovina, aims to galvanize youths in the country, of all ethnic backgrounds, to share their own stories of inspiration and heroism.
 The goal is to keep the spirit of Srđan Aleksić alive in young Bosnians today.

 Two movies have been produced on the life events of Srđan Aleksić: the 2012 documentary Srdjo, and the 2013 Serbian drama film Krugovi ("Circles"), which won several awards.